ladenberger/bmotion-prob-handbook/README.md

-# BMotion Studio for ProB Handbook
+# BMotionWeb for ProB Handbook

 ## Build

-Run the following command for building the BMotion Studio for ProB Handbook:
+Run the following command for building the BMotionWeb for ProB Handbook:

 ```
 ant -f customBuild.xml